 - three recommendations

-Most successful applicants have an undergraduate major in psychology or sociology, but students of high ability may be admitted regardless of undergraduate background.
-All applicants are required to submit GRE general test scores.
+Most successful applicants have an undergraduate major in a social science field, but students of high ability may be admitted regardless of undergraduate background.

 Make an ongoing and substantial contribution to the discipline by demonstrating accomplishments in research

 Demonstrate good citizenship in the academic community in the areas of research, teaching, service, and leadership